TIES Lessons for All: 5-15-45

 We have considered how this new instructional strategy or option could benefit all students.

-Allison, a general education teacher, and Deb, a special education teacher, model use of the 15-minute guided discussion tool.
+Bethany, a general education teacher, and Audra, a special education teacher, model use of the 15-minute guided discussion tool.